ejmce/ejmce/README.md

-- 👋 Hi, I’m @ejce
+- 👋 Hi, I’m Elmer McElmeel @ejmce
-- I am creating this as a temprary read me for my future projects.
-- My main two projects at the moment are the power bi and MIS 307.
+- I am using github to serve as a temporary portfolio up until when/if I decide purchasing a domain is once again worth it.
+- The current main project is the County-Adj list.
+This was done at a time when I had never previously coded with C#, but it was able to land me my first development job.
+- Many of the current projects on here are from college projects I pulled from, as well as self learning at the time.
 - Thank you,

 <!---